 Abano Pass is a high mountain pass located in the region of Tusheti, Georgia, in the central part of the Great Caucasus Mountains, at an elevation of 2.850m (9,350ft) above the sea level.
 Abano Pass is the highest drivable mountain pass in the Caucasus.
 The pass is driveable only by 4x4 cars.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.

-The road to reach the pass starts in Pshaveli and ends in Omalo.
-It has a length of 84,5km, but the expected driving time is over than 12 hours.
+The road to reach the pass runs from Pshaveli to Omalo.
+It has a length of 84,5km, however the expected driving time is over than 12 hours.
 The pass links the Georgian regions of Kakheti (south) and Tusheti (north).
 Tusheti is the most pristine and remote mountain region of Georgia at 900-4800 meters above sea level.
 It is covered with ravines and two main river valleys, Gometseri Alazani and Pirikiti Alazani.
 It's one of the highest mountain roads of Europe.

 It’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
 On the way up to the pass you will see by the roadside a sign pointing out a local Spa.
 Although basic, this Spa is known by Tushetiens as a giver of life with the potential for revitalising the body and sorting out all manner of ailments.
 The sign to the spa is at a bend in road which I appreciate is rubbish infomation since the road bends all the time.
 To drive this trail, you must have supreme confidence in your vehicle and your driving skills.